 Individuals in Missouri can search for records of marriage or divorce through the Bureau of Vital Records in Jefferson City.
 The Certified Statement Relating to Marriage or the Certified Statement Relating to Divorce issued by the Department of Health and Senior Services will only include:

 - Names of both spouses,

 - Date of marriage/divorce, and

 Locally, marriage licenses can be obtained from the Recorder of Deeds Office in the county where the license was obtained.
 Divorce decrees can be obtained from the Circuit Clerk in the county where the divorce was granted.

 If someone wants to access public court records, they can access all public records held in local and state governments, including county courts.
 Under Mo.
 Rev. Stat. § 610.011, “It is the public policy of this state that meetings, records, votes, actions, and deliberations of public governmental bodies be open to the public unless otherwise provided by law.”

 Under Mo.
 Rev. Stat. § 610.023: “Each public governmental body shall make available for inspection and copying by the public of that body's public records.”

 Talk to an Experienced Missouri Family Law Attorney

 Divorce disputes may be handled privately or through mediation to keep them private.
 Alternatively, you may be able to seal divorce records to keep them away from the eyes of the public.
-Cass County family lawyer Joshua Wilson has years of experience in divorce disputes, including successfully protecting the privacy of individuals and their children in a divorce.
-Contact the Joshua Wilson Law Firm today at (816) 331-9968 for a consultation.
+Cass County family lawyers in Higher Level Legal have years of experience in divorce disputes, including successfully protecting the privacy of individuals and their children in a divorce.
+Contact the Higher Level Legal Law Firm today at (816) 331-9968 for a consultation.